amold83/Test/README.md

 * Search Applications
   * Search for applications the provider has submitted for individuals via different criteria
   * Resume individual’s applications the provider has started, but not submitted
+* WIC Dashboard : Enables providers to track and manage the referrals associated with their organization
+* User Management: Lists details of everyone who has NH EASY access within an organization

 #  Features